 NAWA Summer Courses 2021 program

 Please be informed that in 2021 the program Summer courses of Polish language and culture changed its name to NAWA Summer Courses and was transformed into an institutional program, which for potential course participants means a new formula of the recruitment procedure.
-In accordance with the new assumptions, the recruitment of participants will be carried out by NAWA accredited universities and this year it will be:
+In accordance with the new assumptions, the recruitment of participants will be carried out by NAWA accredited universities and in 2021 it was:

-- The University of Silesia, which will organize an on-line course for students from August 1 to 22 2021 (detailed information may be found here: https://www.sjikp.us.edu.pl/en/summer-school-of-polish-language-literature-and-culture/) and an on-line course for the Polish language teachers at the same time, i.e. on August 1-22.
+- The University of Silesia, which organized an on-line course for students from August 1 to 22 2021 (detailed information may be found here: https://www.sjikp.us.edu.pl/en/summer-school-of-polish-language-literature-and-culture/) and an on-line course for the Polish language teachers at the same time, i.e. on August 1-22.

-- the University of Lodz, which will organize a remote course for students from August 2 to 23 2021 (detailed information may be found here: http://www.sjpdc.uni.lodz.pl/?language=en).
+- the University of Lodz, which organized an on-line course for students from August 2 to 23 2021 (detailed information may be found here: http://www.sjpdc.uni.lodz.pl/?language=en).

-Candidates for the Program must meet the following requirements:
+Candidates for the Program had to meet the following requirements:

 - have the status of a student or teacher of a foreign university,